apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 **Note**: If the main `PCollection` emits inputs and a side input has yet to receive inputs, the main `PCollection` is buffered until there is
             an update to the side input.
 This could happen with global windowed side inputs with data driven triggers, such as `AfterCount` and `AfterProcessingTime`.
 Until the side input is updated, emit the default or initial model ID that is used to pass the respective `ModelHandler` as a side input.

-### Preprocess and postprocess your records before and after inference
+### Preprocess and postprocess your records

-RunInference supports adding pre and post processing operations as part of your transform.
+With RunInference, you can add preprocessing and postprocessing operations to your transform.
-To apply preprocessing operations, use `with_preprocess_fn` on your ModelHandler:
+To apply preprocessing operations, use `with_preprocess_fn` on your model handler:

 ```
 inference = pcoll | RunInference(model_handler.with_preprocess_fn(lambda x : do_something(x)))
 ```

-To apply postprocessing operations, use `with_postprocess_fn` on your ModelHandler:
+To apply postprocessing operations, use `with_postprocess_fn` on your model handler:

 ```
 inference = pcoll | RunInference(model_handler.with_postprocess_fn(lambda x : do_something_to_result(x)))
 ```

-You can also chain multiple pre/postprocess operations:
+You can also chain multiple pre- and postprocessing operations:

 ```
 inference = pcoll | RunInference(